Dog training involves teaching the human end of the leash as well as the dog end.

-Joyce Biethan MPT, CPDT, owner and CEO of Joyce’s Dogs, has a 15 year history of providing a wide range of canine training services to house pets and competition dogs.
-In 2001 she left her 25 year career as a Physical Therapist to pursue full-time her passion for training both ends of the leash
+Joyce Biethan MPT, CPDT, CNWI is the owner and CEO of Joyce’s Dogs.
+She has a 17 year history of providing a wide range of canine training services to house pets and competition dogs.
+In 2001 she left her 25 year career as a Physical Therapist to pursue full-time her passion for training both ends of the leash, full-time.

 Joyce has owned a variety of dogs, both mixed and pure breeds some of which have been her best teachers Joyce’s current ‘pack’ includes Split, a [probably] Border Collie-Aussie mix she found, and Mozart, a [probably] min-pin-wire doxie mix.
 Here is what she has to say about her current as well as her passed pack members:

 - Mick, a dog I adopted from a friend at 20 months, has been a dream dog.
 A Border Collie/Aussie cross, Mick holds advanced titles in AKC and UKC Obedience, Rally, Agility, flyball and of course K9 Nose Work!
 At 16 years of age, he still plays at Nose Work, and chases tennis balls, returning them if Split doesn’t get them first!

 - Split was found 2 miles from my house in 2011.
 She humored Rider enough to get him to play with her.
 Unclaimed in spite of my search for an owner, she became a keeper.

 - Mozart is a ‘failed foster’ because of significant behavior issues.
 Luckily for him, Joyce was able to see that in addition to his problems, he also had many virtues so with euthanasia as his only other option, Joyce adopted Mozart and gave him some ‘jobs’.
 He loves Treibball and Nose Work and is a way better dog because of his involvement in dog sports.